cosmos/sdk-tutorials/voter/index.md

   </template>
   ```

-3. After the JavaScript code, add code in the `<script>` tag to enable the PollForm to manage user input of the user and broadcast transactions to the blockchain when the form gets submitted:
+3. After the template code, add code in the `<script>` tag to enable the PollForm to manage user input of the user and broadcast transactions to the blockchain when the form gets submitted.
+The `<script>` tag marks this code as JavaScript rather than template code.

   ```javascript
   <script>